vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       **Culmination of all the hard work invested over the last several months**

-      RIGPRO consultant is on site 24/7 and lives through the operation with the logging crew.
-Our expert blends with the team to ensure no corners are cut and procedures are followed.
+      RIGPRO consultants are on site 24/7 and live through the operation with the logging crew.
+Our experts blend with the team to ensure no corners are cut and procedures are followed.
 All the activities and operational times are tracked in RIGPRO Wireline QAQC software to the second.
 Office teams are able to witness the operation as it unfolds, on their laptops and mobile phones.
 Operational database is created on the go and contains real time events.
     description: Show time!
     image: /img/16_LOGGING_EXECUTED.jpg
     title: Logging executed